Updated on December 15, 2022 | 3 minute read

 Knowing if your tracking pixels are operating correctly is key to gathering reliable data and accurately informing your bid calculations.
 At Bidnamic, we only onboard clients who have correct tracking, and help to resolve any issues before fully enrolling them.

-For further insight into maximising your Google Shopping campaigns, book a call with one of our specialists today.
+For further insight into maximising your Google Shopping campaigns, book a demo with one of our specialists today.

 Tom is a Content Marketing Executive, producing content and case studies to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.
 With an MA in English Literature, Tom has a passion for writing and sharing information with the masses.